 Hi, I’m Mike Deigan.
-I do philosophy.

-Currently: Humboldt Postdoc at Freie Universität Berlin and research fellow at the Human Abilities Centre for Advanced Studies.
+I’m a Humboldt Postdoc at Freie Universität Berlin and research fellow at the Human Abilities Centre for Advanced Studies.

 My email is mikedeigan@protonmail.com